Xi Ursae Majoris

+Xi Ursae Majoris is the second-nearest quintuple system, after V1054 Ophiuchi.

+History of observations

+Xi Ursae Majoris was found to be a visual double star by William Herschel in 1780, and in 1804 he presented it as a likely physical binary star based on observed orbital motion.
+It then became the first visual double star for which an orbit was calculated, when it was computed by Félix Savary in 1828.

 Stellar system

-The two components are yellow main-sequence stars.
+The two main components are yellow main-sequence stars.
 The brighter component (designated Xi Ursae Majoris A), has a mean apparent magnitude of +4.41.
 The companion star (Xi Ursae Majoris B) has an apparent magnitude of +4.87.
 The orbital period of the two stars is 59.84 years.
 They are currently (2022) separated by 2.3 arcseconds, and will widen to a maximum 3.0 arcseconds in 2035.

 Each component of this double star is itself a single-lined spectroscopic binary.
 The orbit of the A pair has been determined from spectroscopy and speckle interferometry, giving a period of 669 days and an eccentricity of 0.53.
-B's binary companion (Xi Ursae Majoris Bb) has not been detected visually or spectroscopically, but the radial velocity variations of the spectral lines show a circular orbit with a period of 3.98 days.
+B's binary companion (Xi Ursae Majoris Bb) has not been detected visually, but the radial velocity variations of the spectral lines show a circular orbit with a period of 3.98 days.
 The masses of both A and B's companions (Ab and Bb) (deduced by the sum total mass of the system minus the likely masses of Aa and Ba determined by their class) indicate that they are probably red dwarfs, Bb being on the cool end of the M spectrum, not much hotter than a brown dwarf.
+However, component Ba has been found to be enriched in barium relative to component Aa, suggesting that its companion Bb may be a white dwarf.

-In 2012 Wright et al. discovered the fifth component and the second brown dwarf (if Bb is also a brown dwarf) of the system using Wide-field Infrared Survey Explorer (WISE) data—a T8.5 brown dwarf WISE J111838.70+312537.9 with angular separation 8.5 arcmin, and the projected physical separation about 4,000 AU.
+In 2012 Wright et al. discovered the fifth component and the first brown dwarf of the system using Wide-field Infrared Survey Explorer (WISE) data—a T8.5 brown dwarf WISE J111838.70+312537.9 with angular separation 8.5 arcmin, and the projected physical separation about 4,000 AU.